Semidefinite programming relaxations for quantum correlations: Further topics and methods

-Another approach to obtaining SDP relaxations for the ground state energy problem has been proposed in~\cite{Kull2022}.
+Another approach to obtaining SDP relaxations for the ground-state energy problem has been proposed in~\cite{Kull2022}.
 There, the problem of computing the ground-state energy of a translation-invariant Hamiltonian with identical nearest-neighbour interactions on each pair of an infinite chain is considered.
 Formally the problem can be stated as

 where $\rho^{(m)}$ denotes the density matrix corresponding to an $m$-body marginal and $\rho^{(2)} \leftarrow \psi_{\mathrm{TI}}$ is the constraint that $\rho^{(2)}$ is a two-body marginal of some translation-invariant state for the entire chain.
 This latter constraint is equivalent to a quantum marginal problem, asking whether there exists a global state consistent with the marginal states (see Section~\ref{sec:qmp}).
-It can for instance be relaxed to the existence of all $m$-body marginals up to some finite $m_{\max}\in \mathbb{N}$, i.e. a collection of partial trace constraints $\rho^{(2)} \leftarrow \rho^{(3)} \leftarrow \dots \leftarrow \rho^{(m_{\max})}$.
+It can for instance be relaxed to the existence of all $m$-body marginals up to some finite $m_{\max}\in \mathbb{N}$, i.e., a collection of partial trace constraints $\rho^{(2)} \leftarrow \rho^{(3)} \leftarrow \dots \leftarrow \rho^{(m_{\max})}$.
 This results in a hierarchy of SDP relaxations however the size of the SDPs grows exponentially in the number of sites considered.
 The core idea of \citet{Kull2022} is to apply compression maps that retain the useful aspects of the marginal constraints whilst reducing the dimension of the variables significantly.